 Note: More than 80 species of predators and parasites have been identified in the United States, yet they are not commercially available.
-They play an important role in maintaining pest populations during most years.
-As a result, care most be taken when applying natural pesticides to minimize damage to these beneficial organisms.
+These insects play an important role in maintaining pest populations during most years.
+As a result, care most be taken when applying pesticides to minimize damage to these beneficial organisms.

 NO chemical toxins!
 This non-drying, sticky "glue" provides protection all season long.$8.95Read more